johnozbay/frontlocker.js/README.md

 </div>
 ```

 Done.
-When the user presses *return* after typing their password, Frontlocker will decrypt and replace the contents of the `frontlocker` div with the decrypted one.
+When the user presses *return* after typing their password, Frontlocker will decrypt and replace the encrypted contents of the `frontlocker` div with the decrypted one.

 Got AJAX calls?
 Got dynamic content?
 Got a multi-page site?
 Or simply want more control or flexibility?
 Then you might want to take the JS way.